zaved810/College-Library-Panel/README.md

 A library panel for college libraries.

 # How to run
-MySQL file needs to be used to make your MySQL database Run the FirstScr.py file
+MySQL file needs to be used to make your MySQL database.<br/>
+Run the FirstScr.py file